-The Directors state that there being no transactions with respect to the following items during the financial year under review and hence no disclosures or reporting is required with respect to:
+The Directors state that there being no transactions with respect to the following items during the financial year under review, no disclosures or reporting is required with respect to:

-- 1. Issue of equity shares with differential rights as to dividend, voting or otherwise; - 2.
-Receipt of any remuneration or commission by the Managing Director/Whole-time Director of the Company from any of its subsidiaries; - Significant or material orders passed by the regulators or courts or tribunals that impact the going concern status and the Company's operations in the future; - 4.
-Buyback of shares; - 5.
-Maintenance of cost records as per sub-section (1) of Section 148 of the Companies Act, 2013; - 6.
-Application or proceedings made under the Indian Bankruptcy Code, 2016; and
+- 1. Issue of equity shares with differential rights as to dividend, voting or otherwise; - Receipt of any remuneration or commission by the Managing Director/Whole-time Director of the Company from any of its subsidiaries; - Significant or material orders passed by the regulators or courts or tribunals that impact the going concern status and the Company's operations in the future;

-7. Agreements subsisting as at the date of the notification of clause 5A of part A of para A of Schedule III, of the Listing Regulations, 2015.
+- 4. Buyback of shares; - 5.
+Maintenance of cost records as per sub-section(1) of Section 148 of the Act; - 6.
+Application or proceedings made under the Indian Bankruptcy Code, 2016 and instance of one-time settlement with any Bank or Financial Institution. - Agreements under clause 5A of part A of para A of Schedule III, of the Listing Regulations, 2015; and - 8. the requirement of compliance to the provisions relating to the Maternity Benefits Act, 1961, as the same is not applicable.